Wreath-Laying Ceremony Held at African Burial Ground in NYC Today, 9/22

 During the 67th Session of the United Nations, (September 18 – 20), Heads of States, Foreign Ministers, Ambassadors and others have been invited by South African Arts International, Ltd. (USA) to pay homage to the ancestors in lower Manhattan.

 At the African Burial Ground Visitor Center, located adjacent to the Ted Weiss Federal Building at 290 Broadway, the National Park Service will coordinate tours of current exhibits for dignitaries.
-On September 22, the children of the Diaspora and others will release the wreaths into the Atlantic Ocean as a memorial.
+Today, September 22, the children of the Diaspora and others will release the wreaths into the Atlantic Ocean as a memorial.

 The African Burial Ground in Lower Manhattan represents the important role and major contribution that enslaved African men, women, and children made to the economy, development, and culture of America, both in the South and North.
 The Rites of Ancestral Return commemorative ceremony, which began with an Evening Departure Ceremony at Howard University, documented and celebrated the contribution of African Americans as the ancestral remains from the African Burial Ground were returned from Washington, D.C., to New York City.
 The Remains were given a permanent resting-place at the African Burial Ground Memorial Site on October 4, 2003.